harlan-zw/nuxtseo.com/content/learn/security.md

 ### Using Web Application Firewalls

-Consider using services like Cloudflare or AWS WAF to:
+Services like Cloudflare or AWS WAF can:
 - Block malicious IPs
 - Prevent DDoS attacks
 - Filter suspicious requests
 - Monitor traffic patterns

+**Opinion:** If you're running a small blog, a WAF is overkill.
+Add it when you're actually getting attacked.

 ## Common Attacks